ivanegam/PongWithMe/Final project report.md

 Pong With Me by Tyler Walker and Ivane Gamkrelidze<br/>

 #### 2. Final state of system statement<br/>
 Every feature outlined in Project 5 was implemented.
 Every stretch goal outlined in Project 6 was met.
 We deviated from the patterns proposed in Project 5 as we found more appropriate patterns.
+We believe that we accomplished a good final state of the system, the game seems to work very well.
+We refactored our code several times, and provided plenty of comments so that the code is easy to read and maintain.

 Primary features implemented were:
 * Main menu